“Trails are managed as part of

-3 – “Visitors must be prepared…” In other words, we are stewards, not owners.
+We must be aware and prepared for the fact that we are stewards, not owners.
+We are the “visitors.”
 Even if you planted the church or started the business, someone else will replace you.
-Let this humble you and challenge you to be prepared day in and day out, and do your best as you invest in people with every interaction.
-The very trail this sign is on was once native american tribal land, then a regional center of colonial life, then a thriving resort, now a national landmark known as Fort Boonesboro.
+Let this humble you and challenge you to be prepared day in and day out.
+The very trail this sign is on was once Native American tribal land, then a regional center of colonial life, then a thriving resort, now a national landmark known as Fort Boonesborough.

 4 – “…to meet and accept nature

 It’s time to do this in your organization and to keep doing this daily as it evolves and grows through the natural cycles of all organizations.
 You will vision, work, grow, plateau, decline and eventually die unless you continually and creatively (stubbornly) face new realities, embrace change, and reinvent all while holding fast to the bedrock principles that guide you.
 For most of us… this means the timeless Gospel of Jesus communicated in ever changing ways.